albop/tie_archive/session_5/index.md

 Bitcoin is definitely not a traditional currency.
 Some economists prefer to call Bitcoin a crypto-asset.

-Maybe traditional functions of money might not be so useful.
-Think about whether cash satisfies the criteria
+Maybe the "traditional functions" of money might not be so useful categories.
+Think about whether *cash* satisfies the criteria
 - a medium of exchange
   - but is cash a good medium of exchange (have you taken the taxi recently?)
 - a store of value
   - right now, inflation is 5% in the Eurozone
 - a unit of account
-  - is that so important for smartphone assisted humans ?
+  - is that so important for smartphone assisted humans?

 Imho, these definitions are perfectly adequate for economic anthropology: they explain best how we came out of the barter economy.